 Remember to allow a volume control for the lounge room speakers so they can be controlled also.

 For a sample of the type of speakers selector switches with volume controls available, here are links to Amazon’s range in USA or UK or Australia.
 Disclosure: If you buy through these Amazon links Geoff receives a small commission from each sale.

 Sometimes it is not convenient to have to go to the lounge room to control the volume of the speakers – especially if you are some distance away and the phone starts to ring.
 Therefore it can be useful to have a volume control in each zone (area) where there are speakers.
 This way, the volume for the speakers for the workshop is controlled in the workshop.
 The disadvantage of this is if you leave the volume control up (say for the outside speakers) and the next morning you play music without going outside – you will be entertaining the neighbours with your music in the morning as well as the night before.

 In-wall volume controls are similar to the volume controls mentioned above – they come with impedance matching or without impedance matching.
-If you are having two zones (two pairs of speakers or four speakers) then you will select the x2 on the back of the volume of the control.
+For more than one pair of speakers you would normally want impedance matching.
+If you are having two zones (two pairs of speakers or four speakers) then you will select the x2 on the back of the impedance matching volume control.
 Similarly, if you are using 3 or 4 pairs of speakers, you will select x4.